josdejong/svelte-jsoneditor/README.md

 - `tabSize: number` When indentation is configured as a tab character (`indentation: '\t'`), `tabSize` configures how large a tab character is rendered.
 Default value is `4`.
 Only applicable to `text` mode.
 - `escapeControlCharacters: boolean`.
 False by default.
 When `true`, control characters like newline and tab are rendered as escaped characters `\n` and `\t`.
 Only applicable for `'tree'` mode, in `'text'` mode control characters are always escaped.
 - `escapeUnicodeCharacters: boolean`.
 False by default.
 When `true`, unicode characters like ☎ and 😀 are rendered escaped like `\u260e` and `\ud83d\ude00`.
+- `flattenColumns: boolean`.
+True by default.
+Only applicable to `'table'` mode.
+When `true`, nested object properties will be displayed each in their own column, with the nested path as column name.
+When `false`, nested objects will be rendered inline, and double-clicking them will open them in a popup.
 - `validator: function (json: JSONValue): ValidationError[]`.
 Validate the JSON document.
   For example use the built-in JSON Schema validator powered by Ajv: